C0mposer/Spyro-1-Practice-Rom/wiki/09-cosmetic-settings.md

 ## BG Color

 Changes the color of the pause / inventory menu background.
-Choose from a selection of pre-set colors.

 ---

 ## Spyro Skin

-Select a pre-included Spyro skin from the list.
-Skins change Spyro's body texture and colors.
+Choose from a selection of Spyro skins.

 ---

 ## Flame Skin

-Choose from a selection of flame attack colors and styles.
+Choose from a selection of flame colors.

 ---

 ## Sparx Skin

-Choose from a selection of Sparx glow colors.
+Choose from a selection of Sparx skins.

 ---